The Paper Calculator FAQs

 - It reduces solid waste, because it diverts usable paper from the waste stream.

 In the U.S. South, where most of the trees used to make paper are grown, the area of natural pine forests have declined by more than half in the last 50 years.
-Pine plantations have displaced natural forests, and now occupy over 40 million acres (20 percent) of the current Southern “forest.”
-Many important forest communities (such as the longleaf pine ecosystems) across the South have declined to occupy only 2% of their original range.
+Pine “plantations” have displaced natural forests, and now occupy over 40 million acres (20%) of the current Southern “forest.”
+Many important forest ecosystems (such as the longleaf pine ecosystems) across the South have declined and now occupy only 2% of their original range.
 While pine plantations are excellent at growing wood, they are far less suited than natural forests to providing wildlife habitat and preserving biodiversity.

 Making paper from used paper is generally a cleaner and more efficient process than making paper from trees, since much of the work of extracting and bleaching the fibers has already been done.
 That means generally less total energy, water, and chemical use, and lower releases of air and water pollutants.